Solid-State DC-DC Power Electronics for Grid-Scale Lithium EV Battery Pack Integration

 Equity

-The recipient plans to develop the power electronics portion of the project into an economically viable solution for integration into the second-life Modular Assembly Battery (MoAB™) unit and demonstrate this technology for one year at an under-resourced community facility in San Joaquin, California.
+The recipient plans to develop the power electronics portion of the project into an economically viable solution for integration into the second-life Modular Assembly Battery (MoAB™) unit and demonstrate this technology for one year at a low-income or disadvantaged community facility in California.

 Reliability